 Lodging deals are best at the Hamilton Princess on weekends, since this in-town hotel is busy with business clientele midweek.
 During our weekend, we explored Hamilton, took a boat excursion out of the harbor, and enjoyed the posh Princess pool, then we rode the free water ferry (exclusive for Fairmont guests) to the sister hotel, The Southampton for our final two days.

-The Fairmont Southampton is also a palatial pink hotel; this one perched high on a hillside with water view balconies from all of its 590+ rooms.
-A 100-acre resort surrounds the pink crown hotel, built in 1972, with an executive golf course, a private beach club, and tennis.
+The Fairmont Southampton is a palatial hotel perched high on a hillside with water view balconies from all of its 590+ rooms.
+A 100-acre resort surrounds the pink crown hotel, built in 1972.
+Fairmont guests also have access to their championship Turtle Hill golf course, tennis, and a swank private beach club on one of the prettiest beaches in the world.
 Staying at the Southampton, you have ten restaurants, an Explorer camp for kids, Bermuda’s biggest and best spa, and a nightclub all at your whim.
+Fairmont Southampton will re-open in 2024 after a full renovation.

 Fairmont Southampton’s private beach club is a stunning cove with silky sand surrounded by jagged coral cliffs.
 Beach chaises and umbrellas are provided; kayaks, floats, snorkel gear and dive equipment are available to rent.
 Barefoot waiters deliver cool drinks and juicy burgers to your spot in the sand.
 Snorkeling just 100 yards from our perfect beach chaises, we discovered rainbow colored parrotfish and trunk fish, floating over pillar coral and gigantic sea urchin in the brilliant blue waters.

-For the most “Bermudaful” beach walk ever, lathered on sunscreen (Bermuda’s sun index is a 10+), and walk to South Shore Park (the park gates are next to Southampton’s private beach club).
+For the most “Bermudaful” beach walk ever, lathered on sunscreen (Bermuda’s sun index is a 10+), and walk to South Shore Park (the park gates are right next to Southampton’s private beach club – you can go on the public beach, non-hotel guests cannot come on yours).

 Just swimsuits, sunglasses and a camera (a must), we explored the satiny pink sand of Horseshoe Beach, considered one of the top 10 beaches in the world.
 We continued for two miles along a labyrinth of coral caves amid crashing waves to find more hidden beach bays.
 This is truly one of the most spectacular places on the planet (just break away from the cruise ship day trippers – they don’t walk too far or too fast).